wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 The Operations Tab is used to control the mode of the robot and provide additional key status indicators while the robot is running.

 1. Robot Mode - This section controls the Robot Mode.
 Practice Mode causes the robot to cycle through the same transitions as an FRC match after the Enable button is pressed (timing for practice mode can be found on the setup tab).
 2. Enable/Disable - These controls enable and disable the robot.
-You can also use the key combination ``[]\`` (the 3 keys above the enter key on most keyboards) to Enable the robot, and the ``Enter`` key to Disable the robot.
-The Spacebar will Emergency Stop the Robot
+See also `Driver Station Key Shortcuts`_
 3. Elapsed Time - Indicates the amount of time the robot has been enabled
 4. PC Battery - Indicates current state of DS PC battery and whether the PC is plugged in
 5. PC CPU% - Indicates the CPU Utilization of the DS PC